vercel/styled-jsx/README.md

 Sometimes it's useful to skip prefixing.
 We support `:global()`, inspired by [css-modules](https://github.com/css-modules/css-modules).

-This is very useful in order to, for example, generate an *unprefix class* that you can pass to 3rd-party components.
+This is very useful in order to, for example, generate an *unprefixed class* that you can pass to 3rd-party components.
 For example, to style `react-select` which supports passing a custom class via `optionClassName`: